thuydx98/lunr/README.md

 - [ ] Try lunr language for English, France, German

 ## Improvement checklist
-- [ ] Create/Delete for input resource
+- [ ] Create/Delete for input resource data
-- [ ] Find the cause the UI freeze (1-3s) when re-render a big list data.
+- [x] Find & fix the cause the UI freeze (1-3s) when re-render a big list data.